Central Illinois' On-Line Broadcast Museum

 WCIA Archive Pictures

-WCIA Production Manager, Pete Barrett over the last few years headed up a project to restore and catalog historical pictures, videos, and films from the history of WCIA.
+Over the last few years, WCIA Production Manager Pete Barrett headed up a project to restore and catalog historical pictures, videos, and films from the history of WCIA.
 He has now allowed me to share the results of that project here at Central Illinois Online Broadcast Museum.

-The photos at the left, are part of a release of photos from April of 2020.
-They include pictures from "The Bar None Ranch" a country music show from 1954.
+The photos at the left are part of a release from April 2020.
+They include pictures from "The Bar None Ranch," a country music show from 1954.
 In this gallery, there are also pictures from "Country Crossroads."
 It was a newscast for homemakers and rural viewers broadcast during the mid-day.

-Those below include the personalities that brought central Illinois the weather report every day, along with newscasts and the various special interest programming for the homemakers, and those who supported the news department and remote filming of news events.
+Those below include the personalities that brought central Illinois the weather report every day, newscasts, the various special interest programming for the homemakers, and those who supported the news department and remote filming of news events.

 The Beatles on Sullivan

 I remember watching the Beatles' appearances on WCIA/CBS during those dark days of 1964 after the Kennedy Assassination.
-Never again will a popular music group have an impact on TV and America! --Doug Quick
+Never again will a popular music group impact TV and America! --Doug Quick

 WCIA Becomes More Colorful

-Even though it appeared that WCIA was able to pass CBS and NBC live network programming in color in the mid-1950s, CBS aired very little programming in color after 1958.
+Even though it appeared that WCIA could pass CBS and NBC live network programming in color in the mid-1950s, CBS aired very little programming in color after 1958.
 It wasn't until 1965 that WCIA added local capabilities to bring central Illinois color programming.
-With this move, WCIA was able to broadcast movies, the network, and eventually local news, weather, and sports along with any other locally produced programs.
+With this move, WCIA could broadcast movies, the network, and eventually local news, weather, sports, and other locally produced programs.

 By 1965, half of the primetime schedule was broadcast in color.
-By the fall of 1966, the entire primetime broadcast schedule was broadcast in color.
-CBS was the last of the three networks to do so, in spite of being the first to broadcast in color in the early 1950s.
-CBS suspended color broadcasting throughout the rest of the '50s into the early '60s mainly because CBS would have had to purchase equipment from RCA, the owners of NBC their competitor.
+By the fall of 1966, the entire primetime broadcast schedule was in color.
+CBS was the last of the three networks to do so, despite being the first to broadcast in color in the early 1950s.
+CBS suspended color broadcasting throughout the rest of the '50s into the early '60s mainly because CBS would have had to purchase equipment from RCA, the owners of NBC, their competitor.

 Power: 100kw vis, 50.1kw aur: antenna 940'